Chedburgh

 Chedburgh is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
 Located on the A143 around five miles south-west of Bury St Edmunds, in 2005 its population was 650, reducing to 597 at the 2011 Census.

 Great Wood Hill, the highest point in Suffolk, is around 1.7 km south of Chedburgh.

 History

 All Saints Church, Chedburgh is a Grade II* listed building.
 It is a medieval church, which was subject to major alterations in the nineteenth century.
-In 1842 the gault brick tower was built with rendered Gothic style openings, abrick spire and crenellated parapets; the chancel was almost completely reconstructed including a mid fourteenth century style window on the eastern side, a roof with ribbed panels in the ceiling a gabled vestry and moulded cornices.
+In 1842 the gault brick tower was built with rendered Gothic style openings, a brick spire and crenellated parapets; the chancel was almost completely reconstructed including a mid fourteenth century style window on the eastern side, a roof with ribbed panels in the ceiling a gabled vestry and moulded cornices.

 Lord Arthur Hervey, president of the Bury and West Suffolk Archaeological Institute was vicar here from 1832 to 1856.